AromaticRing/Automated-Attendance-platform/README.md

 3. Configure the database (if applicable):
    - Set up an SQLite/MySQL database.
-   - Update the connection parameters in the `config.py` file.

 4. Train the model with user images:
    - Add user images to the `dataset` folder (create separate folders for each person, e.g., `dataset/person1`).
-   - Run the training script:
-     bash
-     $ python train_model.py

 5. Start the application:
    bash